 HP issued a voluntary recall of the potentially hazardous cords after the federal commission on product safety was notified of 29 incidents of power cords overheating.
 The overheating resulted in two incidents of minor injuries and 13 incidents of minimal property damage.
 Consumers who may have bought the laptops with power cords labelled “LS-15” should discontinue use immediately and call HP for a replacement.
 You can find out more detailed recall information on HP’s website by clicked here.

-The lawyers of Spiros Law, P.C. understand that many people in Central Illinois suffer financial loss from injuries or property damage they sustain due to faulty products.
+The lawyers of Spiros Law, P.C. understand that many people in Central Illinois suffer financial loss from injuries they sustain due to faulty products.
 In this difficult time, we may possibly work for you to pursue negligent parties and due compensation.
 Speak with us today at (217) 443-4343 to learn more of your options.